bmeaut/MLMP/LeapPotency/README.md

 - **LP3** Similarly to classic potency, the leap potency of a model element must be less than or equal to its level.

 - **LP4** When instantiating a node or edge, the leap potency of the instance must be 0.
-Contained field instances have their potency reduced by the leap potency of the containing meta node.
+Contained field instances have their potency reduced by one since one instantiation occurred from their pont of view.
+The latter part is purely our interpretation of the semantics of leap potency.

 #### References:
 - de Lara, J., Guerra, E., Cobos, R., Moreno-Llorena, J.: Extending Deep Meta-Modelling for Practical Model-Driven Engineering.
 The Computer Journal 57(1), 36–58 (2012).
 [URL](https://www.doi.org/10.1093/comjnl/bxs144)